-German white asparagus soup is called (Spargelsuppe) in German.
-Spargel is the German word for asparagus.
-Cream of asparagus soup, like this recipe, is called Spargelcremesuppe.
+German white asparagus soup is called Spargelsuppe.
+Cream of asparagus soup, like this recipe, is known as Spargelcremesuppe.

-Where to find fresh asparagus in the UK and US?
+Where to Spargel in the UK and US

-Al though white asparagus is grown widely in Western Europe it is not as popular in the UK and US.
-I found some online retailers who send them to you.
+Although white asparagus is widely grown in Western Europe, it’s not as popular in the UK or US.
+However, I’ve found a few online retailers who will deliver it to you:

 How to make White Asparagus Soup